Law of the River

 Colorado River Compact (1922)

-In early 1921, the seven Colorado River Basin States authorized appointment of commissioners to negotiate a compact for the apportionment of the water supply of the river and its tributaries.
-Congress allowed the States to negotiate and conclude a compact under the leadership of Herbert Hoover as representative of the United States.
+In early 1921, the seven Colorado River Basin States authorized the appointment of commissioners to negotiate a compact for the apportionment of the water supply of the river and its tributaries.
+Congress allowed the states to negotiate a compact under the leadership of then Secretary of Commerce Herbert Hoover as representative of the United States.
 An agreement was negotiated and signed by the seven appointed commissioners from each of the Colorado River Basin States in November of 1922.

 The Compact divided the Colorado River Basin into the Upper Basin and Lower Basin which are defined as those states or parts of states from which waters naturally drain into the Colorado River above and below Lee Ferry, respectively.
-Lee Ferry is a point on the mainstream of the River approximately one mile below the mouth of the Paria River in northern Arizona.
+Lee Ferry is a point on the mainstream of the River, downstream of the historic "Lee's Ferry Gaging Station," and approximately one mile below the mouth of the Paria River in northern Arizona.

 Boulder Canyon Project Act (1928)